cucumber/cucumber-jvm/examples/android/android-studio/Cukeulator/README.md

 The rest of the dependencies are added automatically in `app/build.gradle`.

-The cucumber-android dependency is added as:
+The cucumber-android dependency is added as (see `app/build.gradle`):

 ```
-androidTestCompile 'info.cukes:cucumber-android:1.2.2'
+androidTestCompile 'info.cukes:cucumber-android:<version>'
 ```

 ### Using gradle